ekrose/drrank/README.md

 |         4 | 0.532129 | 0.0138126 | Amanda      |
 |         5 | 0.534998 | 0.0136503 | Amy         |

+While **DRrank** provides the functionality to account for any variance-stabilizing transformations, using one is not strictly necessary. **DRrank** can also accomodate cases where the $\hat{\theta}_i$ directly capture untransformed estimates of the relevant latent attribute.

 ### 2. Estimating the prior